Answer a few simple questions to make your document in minutes

-A Hardship Letter is written to your creditor or loan provider to request financial assistance if you are going through a difficult time financially.
+A Hardship Letter is written to your landlord, creditor, or loan provider to request financial assistance if you are going through a difficult time financially.
 A typical Hardship Letter outlines your situation before the hardship occurred, and then describes your current financial situation and why you are unable to meet the payments due.
-Some common reasons for writing a Hardship Letter include injury, loss of job, economic downturn, an illness to you or a family member, etc. This letter should thoroughly explain your situation and your proposed solution on making payments.
+Some common reasons for writing a Hardship Letter include injury, loss of job, economic downturn, an illness to you or a family member, etc. This letter should thoroughly explain your situation and your proposed solution for making payments.

 If you have questions about personal finances during the COVID-19 pandemic, ask a lawyer or find more resources in our Coronavirus (COVID-19) Legal Center.